MicrosoftDocs/VBA-Docs/word/Concepts/Customizing-Word/displaying-built-in-word-dialog-boxes.md

 ## Returning and changing dialog box settings

-It is not very efficient to use a **Dialog** object to return or change a value for a dialog box when you can return or change it using a property or method.
+It's not very efficient to use a **Dialog** object to return or change a value for a dialog box when you can return or change it using a property or method.
 Also, in most, if not all, cases, when VBA code is used in place of accessing the **Dialog** object, code is simpler and shorter.
 Therefore, the following examples also include examples that use corresponding VBA properties to perform the same tasks.

 Prior to returning or changing a dialog box setting using the **[Dialog](../../../api/Word.Dialog.md)** object, you need to identify the individual dialog box.
 This is done by using the **[Dialogs](../../../api/Word.Dialogs.Count.md)** property with a **[WdWordDialog](../../../api/Word.WdWordDialog.md)** constant.
 After you have instantiated a **Dialog** object, you can return or set options in the dialog box.
 The following example displays the right indent from the **Paragraphs** dialog box.